seinecle/blog/_posts/2021-11-11-best-worst-scaling-online-free-application.md

 - by using [commercial software](https://sightx.io/capabilities/maxdiff).

 These solutions have obvious benefits, but a free and click-and-point solution would be useful, too.
-For this reason, I am developing a __free web app to run BWS / maxdiff tasks__.Read further or jump to the bottom of this page if you'd like a contact point and start a discussion!
+For this reason, I am developing a __free web app to run BWS / maxdiff tasks__.
+Read further or jump to the bottom of this page if you'd like a contact point and start a discussion!

 ## Advantages of Best-Worst Scaling